Selling to an Entitled Person within Germany

 SORR (Special Off Road Registration)

-If you are deploying in Op Tour for 6 months or longer then you may apply for SORR for the duration of the Op Tour.
+If your vehicle is being taken off the road due to extensive repairs or you are deploying in Op Tour for 6 months or longer then you may apply for SORR for the duration.

-In order to categorise a BFG registered vehicle as 'Special Off Road' the owner of the vehicle must:
+In order to categorise a VLO registered vehicle as 'Special Off Road Registration' the owner of the vehicle must:

 - Obtain appropriate insurance cover for the vehicle which takes into account the environment in which the vehicle is left. ie. vehicle kept in a garage or left on a designated off road park in barracks.

-- Complete the BFG Form 20 and return it to the BFG Office together with the vehicle insurance, assignment order or confirmation from unit of Op Tour dates, BFG Form 73a.
+- Complete the Form 20 and return it to the NSE Office together with the Form 73, vehicle insurance and confirmation unit of Op Tour dates if applicable.

 The vehicle must NOT be driven or parked on any public road or place during the period of SORR.